 Before you begin refurbishing, remove all linens, the mattress, and the box spring, and put them aside, preferably in a space separate from where you'll be working.
-For best results and safety, disassemble the bed frame, then move the wooden pieces from the bedroom and place in a well-ventilated area, such as a garage or covered patio.
+For best results and safety, disassemble the bed frame, then move the wooden pieces from the bedroom and place them in a well-ventilated area, such as a garage or covered patio.
 Make sure to collect all hardware so you'll have it when it comes time to reassemble the bed frame.

 Note: It is important that you work in a well-ventilated area when working on a project this size so that all chemical fumes and sanding dust can easily escape the area.
 Wear a dust mask or other nose and mouth protection to prevent you from breathing in any sanding dust.
 When using stains or polyurethane finishes, follow the manufacturer's recommendations for breathing protection.

 Dust, dirt, grease, and other contaminants accumulate on wood over time.
 It’s important that you remove them before you begin sanding.
 If you received your bed frame used, it is even more important that you clean it for sanitary reasons.
 For best results, use a solution of water and vinegar to clean wooden furniture.
 It not only helps remove odors, but it’s also a natural way to combat bacteria.